 Great news for coffee and tea drinkers!
-The American Diabetes Association says people who drink coffee and green tea appear less likely to develop type 2 diabetes.
+New research indicates that people who drink coffee and green tea appear less likely to develop type 2 diabetes.

 Several studies over the past few years support this conclusion.
 In 2011, UCLA researchers found that women who drink at least four cups of coffee a day are less than half as likely to develop diabetes as non-coffee drinkers.